 Seconds later the aircraft flying low level climbed to perform a fiesler.
 The apex of the maneuver looked low to me and, as the aircraft was diving, I realized that it was almost impossible it could recover before hitting the water.

-As soon as I saw the aircraft nearing the water I shot the 4 pictures in sequence (using my Canon EOS D10 with 80-400mm Sigma OS lens and 1.4x Sigma teleconverter, Tv mode, shutter priority, 1/640s, ISO 100 f5.6) that you have seen above.
+As soon as I saw the aircraft nearing the water I shot 4 pictures in sequence (using my Canon EOS D10 with 80-400mm Sigma OS lens and 1.4x Sigma teleconverter, Tv mode, shutter priority, 1/640s, ISO 100 f5.6).